-The role of FWBC is to regulate workplace relations laws in the building and construction industry through education, advice and compliance activities.
-This is in accordance with the FWBI Act, the Fair Work Act 2009 (FW Act), the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 and the National Code of Practice for the Construction Industry (National Code).
+FWBC enforces workplace relations laws in the building and construction industry through the provision of education, advice and compliance activities.
+This is in accordance with the FWBI Act, the Fair Work Act 2009 (FW Act), the Independent Contractors Act 2006 and the Building Code 2013 (the Building Code).

-(a) ensuring compliance with workplace relations laws by all building industry participants; and
+- ensuring compliance with workplace relations laws by all building industry participants;

-(b) providing information, advice and assistance to all building industry participants about their rights and obligations; and
+- providing information, advice and assistance to all building industry participants about their rights and obligations;

-(c) providing an effective means of enforcing those rights and obligations; and
+- providing an effective means of enforcing those rights and obligations;

-(d) providing appropriate safeguards on the use of enforcement and investigative powers; and.
+- providing appropriate safeguards on the use of enforcement and investigative powers; and

-(e) improving the level of occupational health and safety in the building industry.”
+- improving the level of occupational health and safety in the building industry.